facelessuser/soupsieve/docs/src/markdown/api.md

 ## Namespaces

 Many of Soup Sieve's selector functions take an optional namespace dictionary.
-Namespaces, just like CSS, must be defined for Soup Sieve to evaluate `ns|tag` type selectors.
+Namespaces, just like CSS, must be defined for Soup Sieve to evaluate `#!css ns|tag` type selectors.
 This is analogous to CSS's namespace at-rule:

 ```css
 @namespace url("http://www.w3.org/1999/xhtml");